Chapter 9: Contract costs

 Activity

-The contractor employs an output method, specifically an engineering survey, to gauge the progress of construction services, whereby control is transferred over time.
-In the initial reporting period, the contractor assesses that 35% of the contract has been completed based on the engineering survey.
-Consequently, revenue recognized equals 35% of the estimated transaction price.
-However, during the same period, the contractor incurs costs amounting to 45% of the estimated total costs to fulfill the contract
+A contractor utilises an output method (engineering survey) to measure progress of construction services for which control transfers over time.
+In the first reporting period, the contractor determines that 35% of the contract has been completed based on the engineering survey and, accordingly, it recognises revenue equal to 35% of the estimated transaction price.
+In the same period, the contractor incurs 45% of the estimated total costs to fulfil the contract.

 Question